atreyasha/monix/docs/develop.md

     3.  add a hook to convert all optional (non-true) orphans to explicit packages -\> or at least to check them after each upgrade -\> `pacman -Qttdq`

+3. Downgrade-related

+    1.  add hook to automatically track downgraded packages as well and add conditional when installing them to check if the array is not empty -\> coordinate with `downgrade`

+    2.  add a new test suite to check for downgraded packages